Spotted Spurge: identify it, treat it, keep it out

 Good to know

-- • Low-growing summer annual that forms dense mats
+- • Low-growing summer annual that forms flat mats close to the ground

-- • Produces milky white sap when stems are broken
+- • Exudes milky white sap when stems are broken, which separates it from similar mat-forming plants

-- • Thrives in hot, dry conditions and thin turf
+- • Thrives in hot, dry conditions and compacted soil, so it shows up along driveways and thin turf edges

 Products that work on spotted spurge